 Other elements of data mining we will see in the future are Geographical Data Mining, which involves analyzing information from images taken from outer space.
 This type of data mining is mainly used to show aspects like distance and topography for navigation applications.
 There’s also Time Series Data Mining, a strategy used to study cyclical and seasonal trends.
 It is also used by retail companies to take a better look at customers’ buying patterns and their behaviors.

 From business intelligence to big data analytics, all of the data that companies gather would serve no purpose without knowledge discovery.

 Data mining allows businesses to visualize patterns and trends of raw data that may not be initially visible.
 Whichever insights are revealed will lead to faster, more informed decision making.
 This is beneficial to both businesses and the customers they serve.

 Only time will tell how we as a society find new ways to mine data and discover actionable insights that lead to new ways to conduct business.

-Take your learning one step further when you discover the difference between structured versus unstructured data.
+Take your learning one step further when you discover how you can use business analytics to be successful.

 Mara is a Senior Content Marketing Specialist at G2.
 In her spare time, she's typically at the gym polishing off a run, reading a book from her overcrowded bookshelf, or right in the middle of a Netflix binge.
 Obsessions include the Chicago Cubs, Harry Potter, and all of the Italian food imaginable. (she/her/hers)